MaterializeInc/materialize/doc/developer/style.md

   * Examples of collective final nouns are `_usage`, `_history`, and `_utilization`.
   * A good example of these standards in practice is the set of relations `mz_sources`, `mz_source_statuses`, and `mz_source_status_history`.

+### Function Style

+We adhere to standards for our SQL functions.

+Naming standards:
+* If the function exists in PostgreSQL, then use the PostgreSQL function and argument names.
+* If the function is specific to Materialize internals, then the name should be prefixed with `mz_`.
+For example, `mz_now()`.

 ## Log message style

 We use the [`tracing` crate](https://docs.rs/tracing/latest/tracing/)'s log